-Midterm: 25% - held during scheduled term test time, 2 hours, multiple choice, Lectures 1-12.
-Time and date TO BE ANNOUNCED.

-Final exam: 50% - 2 hours, multiple choice, Lectures 1-24
+Midterm: 25% - held during scheduled term test time, 2 hours, multiple choice, Lectures 1-12 on the weeks beginning October 17th or 24th.
+Final exam: 50% - 2 hours, multiple choice, Lectures 1-24 Pop Quiz on research article (in tutorial): 5% Tutorial assignment research article critique: 18% Attendance to tutorial: 2% (tutorial assignment slot only)

-Pop Quiz on research article (in tutorial): 5% Tutorial assignment research article critique: 20% Missing Midterms: If you miss the term test, and submit the appropriate documentation stating the reason (e.g.medical), the weight from the term test(s) will be shifted to the final.
+Missing Midterms: If you miss the term test, and submit the appropriate documentation stating the reason (e.g.medical), the weight from the term test(s) will be shifted to the final.
 There will be no make-up opportunities.
 Please notify Dr Nash know within 3 days of missing the test submit documentation as soon as you can.